Centre for Coaching, London, UK

 INTRODUCTION

-This modular Diploma in Coaching Psychology programme provides opportunities for participants to become knowledgeable about the theory, research and practice of coaching and coaching psychology.
+This modular Diploma in Coaching Psychology programme provides opportunities for learners to become knowledgeable about the theory, research and practice of coaching and coaching psychology.
 Learners are required to demonstrate in their written and recorded coaching assignments a psychological model of coaching.
 The programmes provide over 100 hours of training plus a distance learning component.
 The taught work for the Diploma is usually the three certificate programmes, but one or more of these may be omitted where learners can demonstrate a sufficient standard.
 In the Certificate in Psychological Coaching/Coaching Psychology module, learners will be expected to be coaching coachees, clients or staff.
 The programme includes coaching in particular forms of coaching: life/personal, performance, business, executive, stress management.

 AIMS